-WARNING: Editing 'Types' in the template tab can make universal effects to items and properties in PlanSwift.
-Please tread carefully when editing anything in the 'Types' tab.
+WARNING: Editing Types in the Templates tab can make universal effects to items and properties in PlanSwift.
+Please tread carefully when editing anything in the Types tab.

-3) Now we edit the properties in the Job item that we created to show up on our new jobs.
-Click on Advanced on the New Item, and then click the green plus button to add a new property.
-Then edit the properties as shown below.
+7. To edit the properties in the Job item that we created so that they will show up on our new jobs, click on Advanced on the Properties - New Item window.

 - Name (the name of the property you want).

 - Type (if you want your input to be a number, leave as 'Number'; if you want text select 'Text').

 - Make sure Inherit is selected so new jobs will have this property.